Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Certification of natural personal care and home care products

-Requirements: Products must consist of at least 95% natural ingredients, excluding water.
+What are the Requirements: Products must consist of at least 95% natural ingredients, excluding water.
 They must avoid ingredients with suspected health risks, refrain from animal testing, and use biodegradable or environmentally friendly packaging.
 All ingredients, including 100% natural fragrances and colorants, must be fully disclosed on the product label.

-Description: The Natural Products Association (NPA) established the Natural Seal to certify products that meet strict standards for natural content and responsible manufacturing practices.
+What does it mean: The Natural Products Association (NPA) established the Natural Seal to certify products that meet strict standards for natural content and responsible manufacturing practices.
 This seal helps consumers identify truly natural products and ensures transparency and sustainability in the personal care and home care industries.

 Link: Natural Seal - Natural Products Association